mikebrady/nqptp/README.md

 # Notes
 If you wish to use the shared mutex to ensure records are not altered while you are accessing them, you should open your side of the shared memory interface with read-write permission.
 Be aware that while your program has the mutex lock, it is in a "critical region" where it can halt `nqptp`, so keep any activity while you have the lock very short and very simple, e.g. copying the contents of shared memory to local memory.

-Clock records not updated for a period are deleted.
+Clock records that are not updated for a period are deleted.

 Since `nqptp` uses ports 319 and 320, it can not coexist with any other user of those ports, such as full PTP service daemons.